suhit1/Github_Web_API/README.md

 # Github_Web_API

-Enter The Username of a person on github and get information regarding his/her Github account
+Enter The Username of a person on github and get information regarding that Github account